-As this description shows the basic setup of a Linux instance in the IBM cloud, it does not list specific prerequisites.
+As this description shows the basic setup of a Linux instance in Azure, it does not list specific prerequisites.
 However, depending on the use case, the following prerequisites should be considered:

-- To set up a Linux instance in the IBM cloud, you need an IBM account. - Secondly, prerequisites will be different depending on the planned use of the instance: - Option 1: the instance is to be used as a Charon emulator host system: - Refer to the hardware and software prerequisite sections of the User's Guide and/or Getting Started guide of your Charon product to determine the exact hardware and software prerequisites that must be fulfilled by the Linux instance.
-The image you use to launch your instance and the i nstance type you chose determine the software and hardware of your cloud instance. - A Charon product license is required to run emulated legacy systems.
+- To set up a Linux instance in Azure, you need an Azure account. - Secondly, prerequisites will be different depending on the planned use of the instance: - Option 1: the instance is to be used as a Charon emulator host system: - Refer to the hardware and software prerequisite sections of the User's Guide and/or Getting Started guide of your Charon product to determine the exact hardware and software prerequisites that must be fulfilled by the Linux instance. - The image you use to launch your instance and the instance type you chose determine the software and hardware of your cloud instance. - A Charon product license is required to run emulated legacy systems.
 Contact your Stromasys representative or Stromasys VAR for details. - Option 2: the instance is to be used as a dedicated VE license server: - Refer to the VE License Server Guide for detailed prerequisites. - Certain legacy operating systems that can run in the emulated systems provided by Charon emulator products require a license of the original vendor of the operating system.
 The user is responsible for any licensing obligations related to the legacy operating system and has to provide the appropriate licenses.

-IBM Cloud Login and New Instance Launch
+Azure Login and New Instance Launch

-Logging in to IBM Cloud
+Logging in to your Azure account